cdktf/cdktf-provider-cloudflare/docs/turnstileWidget.go.md

 - *Type:* *string

-If Turnstile is embedded on a Cloudflare site and the widget should grant challenge clearance, this setting can determine the clearance level to be set.
+If Turnstile is embedded on a Cloudflare site and the widget should grant challenge clearance, this setting can determine the clearance level to be set Available values: "no_clearance", "jschallenge", "managed", "interactive".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.1.0/docs/resources/turnstile_widget#clearance_level TurnstileWidget#clearance_level}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.2.0/docs/resources/turnstile_widget#clearance_level TurnstileWidget#clearance_level}

 ---